Davedigital9/toman_bike_share/README.md

 Toman Bike Shop is a leading bike rental company dedicated to providing high-quality bicycles for rent.
 We offer a wide selection of bikes suitable for various terrains and cycling preferences.
 With a focus on excellent customer service and well-maintained equipment, Toman Bike Shop ensures a smooth and enjoyable riding experience for all our customers.

 ## OBJECTIVE
-- To build a dashboard to display key performance metrics of the business over 2021 abd 2022
+- To build a dashboard to display key performance metrics of the business over 2021 and 2022
-- To proive a recommendation on whether to increase their prices in 2023 or not
+- To provide a recommendation on whether to increase their prices in 2023 or not

 ## REQUIREMENTS
 Develop a dashboard showing the key performance metrics